Cash Money Personal Loan

 How much does the loan cost?

-The total cost of your loan will depend on how much you wish to borrow, the term of your loan and, if you’ve opted for a line of credit loan, how much you draw down from your loan limit.
+The total cost of Cash Money loans will depend on how much you wish to borrow, the term of your loan and, if you’ve opted for a line of credit loan, how much you draw down from your loan limit.

 Loan fees vary across provinces and territories.
 Extra fees and valuations will add to the cost of your loan.
 Common fees for personal loans include: